 Who is the author?

 Nitin Garg is the CEO and Co-founder of BR Softech – Health Care App Development Company.
-His interests include writing up on the latest and advanced IT technologies which include health, food, classified, video streaming apps and web development.
+His interests include writing up on the latest and most advanced IT technologies, which include health, food, classification, video streaming apps, and web development.